WayGold/GameAI/README.md

 ### Kinematic Mode
 Use Keyboard "K" to enable Kinematic Movement Simulation Use Keyboard "N" to switch to next window corner during simulation
+### Test Graph In Console
+Use Keyboard "T" to run a test on a preset graph and a large graph

 ## Simulation
 ### Kinematic Simulation